Security

 TLS

 All database connections are encrypted with TLS.
-Certificates are provisioned automatically via Let's Encrypt and renewed before expiry — no manual certificate management required.
+Certificates are provisioned automatically via Let's Encrypt and renewed before expiry.
+No manual certificate management is required.

 Connect using your system's CA bundle: